 A Contax II, a type Capa used on Omaha Beach

-Capa used two Contax II camera’s (of German making),with 50mm lenses.
-Capa was around 90 minutes under
+Capa used two Contax II camera’s (of German making), with 50mm lenses.
+Capa spent around 90 minutes under

 Above are the 10 ‘saved’ pictures, shown in negative.
 Between frame 36 and 38,

 frame 37 is missing.
-A long time, the world was thinking that frame 37 was from the ‘Man in the Surf’,
+For a long time, the world was thinking that frame 37 was from the ‘Man in the Surf’,

 but this negative is missing.
-My opinion is, that the ‘Man in the Surf’, comes from another roll of film,
+In my opinion, the ‘Man in the Surf’, comes from another roll of film,

 and shot later during Capa his stay at Omaha Beach.
 It was just a coincidence that frame 37

 was missing, and only one picture would fit here, the ‘Man in the Surf’.